-Yuan et al. [7] proposed two strategies for cost-efficient storage of scientific datasets in the Cloud, which compare the computation cost and the storage cost of the datasets, and a cost transitive tournament shortest path (CTT-SP) algorithm to find the best trade-off between the computation and the storage resources.
-The strategies are called cost rate based storage strategy [8], [9] and local-optimization based storage strategy [10].
+Yuan et al. [22] proposed two strategies for cost-efficient storage of scientific datasets in the Cloud, which compare the computation cost and the storage cost of the datasets, and a cost transitive tournament shortest path (CTT-SP) algorithm to find the best trade-off between the computation and the storage resources.
+The strategies are called cost rate based storage strategy [21,24] and local-optimization based storage strategy [23].
 The cost rate based storage strategy compares computation cost rate and storage cost rate to decide storage status of a dataset.
 Whereas, the local-optimization based storage strategy partitions a data dependency graph (DDG) of datasets into linear segments and applies the CTT-SP algorithm to achieve a localized optimization.
-The localoptimization based storage strategy tends to be more costefficient than the cost rate based storage strategy.
+The local-optimization based storage strategy tends to be more cost-efficient than the cost rate based storage strategy.
 However, due to the overhead introduced by the CTT-SP algorithm, it is less efficient and less scalable.
-The DDG-based localoptimization based storage strategy of Yuan et al. [10], which provides cost-efficient results for scientific datasets, has little use in video transcoding, which has few data dependencies.
+The DDG-based local-optimization based storage strategy of Yuan et al. [23], which provides cost-efficient results for scientific datasets, is not much relevant for video transcoding, as the latter involves few data dependencies.